Parsedata-2020/spring-oidc-conclave-authentication/README.md

 # OpenID Connect Via Enclave
-A simple attempt at running a Spring Boot server
-(with a resource protected by OpenID Connect authentication) inside a secure enclave.
+A division of OpenID Connect authentication between an untrusted operating system, and a trusted execution environment.

 ### Getting started
 Clone this repository.